Bodipoh/Fashionistics/README.md

  Fashionistics
  Your one stop shop for clothes and accessories.
 This webpage showcases different types of clothes designs such as shirts,dresses,Trousers and accessories.

+This website displays images,prices and description of the items on the page.